Change the world

 • They must remain registered for the full academic year, otherwise the bursary is withdrawn;

-• If a student cancels his/her registration before the end of the 1st semester the full award will be forfeited; if a student cancels before the end of the 2nd semester, 50% of the award will be forfeited;
+• if a student cancels his/her registration before the end of the 1st semester the full award will be forfeited; if a student cancels before the end of the 2nd semester, 50% of the award will be forfeited;

 • The Scholar Merit Award is for one year only and is awarded to South African and permanent residence citizens only.
 The award cannot be carried forward to a next study period;